ykawase5048/CatDat/README.md

 Every commit runs the tests once and the svelte check, which includes a type check.

+## Deployment

+There is a GitHub workflow `deploy.yml` that triggers the deployment on Netlify from the main branch when the tests have passed.

 ## Similar project

 The _catabase_ at https://catabase.fly.dev/ is a similar project, but it has been abandoned.
 See also the announcement in the [nforum](https://nforum.ncatlab.org/discussion/13419/catabase-a-database-of-categories/).
 It is much more ambitious when it comes to the available types of data, but it is less complete even for basic categories, the UI is not very intuitive, and there is no integrated deduction system.